ldpresley1/StraySpotter/react-native-app/README.md

 You need node.js

 Download files

-to install the necessary dependencies run the following command in the directory with package.json
+To install the necessary dependencies run the following command in the directory with package.json
 ```bash
 npm install
 ```